Genome-Function-Initiative-Oxford/EdTools/README.md

-# EdTools
+# EDTools -- EvolvedDevelopmentTools

-BedTools style repository for passing VCF/BED files.
+BEDTools style repository for passing VCF/BED files.

 Designed to combined variant calls from peaked data with the reference genome.
 Returns the genomic sequence of the allele most present in the peak.

 Example Usage:

 """

 import ed_tools